WernerVdM97/my-klor/README.md

 ![Layer-0](layer_0.png)
 See [detailed layers](docs/layers.pdf).

-If you choose one of the other layouts you can use the matching template in the default keymap.\
 If you choose Konrad or Saegewerk and plan on using LEDs you need to uncomment the appropiate lines in the `klor.c` file.

 ## LCD